sveltejs/learn.svelte.dev/content/tutorial/01-svelte/07-lifecycle/03-update/README.md

 title: beforeUpdate and afterUpdate
 ---

-> The Eliza Chatbot in this exercise doesn't currently work.
-For now, you can use the old tutorial instead: https://svelte.dev/tutorial/update

 The `beforeUpdate` function schedules work to happen immediately before the DOM is updated. `afterUpdate` is its counterpart, used for running code once the DOM is in sync with your data.

 Together, they're useful for doing things imperatively that are difficult to achieve in a purely state-driven way, like updating the scroll position of an element.